dOrgTech/DIPs/README.md

 The DAO solution proposed will not be static; it will be a continually evolving organism inhabiting the dark forest.
 Since nobody knows the future evolution of this organism, we aim to create a solution that allows for maximum evolvement.

-The core components are Passport, Main Safe, and Project Safe.
+The core components are Passport, Main Safe, Project Safe, Project Safe Manager, and Payment Modules.
+These components forms a thin layer that can support the continued evolvement of the DAO.
+Components (even the core components) and modules can be removed, replaced, and new once added at any time in the form of a proposed transaction to the Main Safe.
+This has the great advantage that non of the contracts will need to be upgradeable.

 ## Passport